lucasdmoyer/flask-stripe/README.md

 This is stock future.
-Stock future gives users the ability to search through large amounts of tweets and get the sentiment analysis data for a particular stock
+Stock future gives users the ability to search through large amounts of tweets and get the sentiment analysis data for a particular stock.
+Also LSTM for apple stock prediction.
+Part of final for Siraj make money with machine learning course